[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 On storage and freshness:

-Route C references data while it remains in SharePoint, reflecting the latest content in real time.
+Route C references data while it remains in SharePoint and reflects the latest content in real time.

-The official documentation compares two options for adding SharePoint as knowledge (via file upload = Option 1 / SharePoint connector = Option 2), and Route C corresponds to Option 2.
+The official documentation compares two options for using SharePoint as knowledge (option 1 via file upload / option 2 via SharePoint connector), and Route C corresponds to option 2.

 Scenario Option 1: file upload Option 2: SharePoint connector